 The Catholic Church

 The Catholic Dean of Warrington, Fr Dave Heywood, has released the following information in association with the guidance issued by the Archbishop and how this effects funerals held in churches within Warrington.
-We would suggest that this will resonate through all parishes including Widnes, Runcorn and St Helen's for the time being.
+We would suggest that elements of the release will resonate through other parishes including Widnes, Runcorn and St Helen's for the time being.

 28th June 2020